harpreetphp5/ReactAssignment/README.md

 npm test
 ```

-CHANGES AND INSTRUCTIONS:
+### CHANGES AND INSTRUCTIONS:

-Folder Structure is as below:
+Folders and files structure is as below:
 1) cart/
     a) Cart.js //it loads on /cart page and it has CartHeader, CartOverview, and LoadCartItems components.
     b) CartHeader.js //displays PRODUCT QUANTITY TOTAL ACTION static tab